alexandersen01/sharepoint-mcp-server-better/package/README.md

 # Optional: Set defaults to reduce noise and focus operations
 DEFAULT_SITE_URL=https://yourtenant.sharepoint.com/sites/yoursite
-DEFAULT_FOLDER_PATH=Documents/YourFolder
 ```

 #### Site and Folder Filtering

-To reduce noise and focus the agent on specific SharePoint sites and folders, you can set:
+To reduce noise and focus the agent on specific SharePoint sites and folders:

-- **DEFAULT_SITE_URL**: Default SharePoint site URL for operations
+- **DEFAULT_SITE_URL**: Default SharePoint site URL for operations (set via environment variable)
-- **DEFAULT_FOLDER_PATH**: Default folder path within the site
+- **Folder Path**: Specific folder path within the site (specified in the agent system prompt)

-When these are set, tools like `search_files`, `list_drive_items`, and `get_file_content` will use these defaults when site URL or folder path parameters are not explicitly provided.
+When DEFAULT_SITE_URL is set, tools like `search_files`, `list_drive_items`, and `get_file_content` will use this default when site URL parameters are not explicitly provided.
+The folder path should be specified in your agent's system prompt to direct the AI to focus on specific folders.
 This helps keep the agent focused on relevant content without overwhelming it with organization-wide SharePoint data.

 ## Development